 A permanent match is a cross between matches and a lighter.
-It will have a chamber which holds fuel.
-However, instead of using a piezo or sparkwheel ignition like standard lighters, it has a spark stick inside.
+It will have a chamber that holds fuel.
+However, instead of using a piezo or spark wheel ignition like standard lighters, it has a spark stick inside.
 You remove the spark stick and strike it on an abrasive surface like a match to make a flame.

-The benefit to this setup is that you’ll get a larger flame which holds up better against wind than matches.
+The benefit to this setup is that you’ll get a larger flame, which holds up better against the wind than matches.
 You can refill the permanent match and use it again – which is why most brands advertise they can get 15,000+ lights.

 In my opinion, Bic lighters tend to be better than permanent matches.
-However, there’s one big benefit to permanent matches: a built-in gasket means fuel won’t evaporate like with most lighters.
-This makes permanent matches the best survival lighter for bug out bags or stashes which (hopefully) won’t get used often.
+However, there’s one big benefit to permanent matches: a built-in gasket means fuel won’t evaporate like most lighters.
+This makes permanent matches the best survival fire starter for bug out bags or stashes, which (hopefully) won’t get used often.

 There are lots of cheap permanent matches available online.
-This one by FancySpark is a better quality than most others.
+This one by FancySpark is of better quality than most others.
 It’s also small enough to be part of your EDC.